-FORM 10-Q

-(Mark One)

-☑ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended September 30, 2021

-OR

-□ Transition report pursuant to Section 13 of 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission File Number: 000-23329

-Charles & Colvard, Ltd.

-(Exact name of registrant as specified in its charter)

-North Carolina (State or other jurisdiction of incorporation or organization)

-170 Southport Drive Morrisville, North Carolina (Address of principal executive offices)

-56-1928817 (I.R.S.
-Employer Identification No.)

-27560 (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value per share CTHR The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company \times

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🗵

-As of October 29, 2021, there were 30,414,952 shares of the registrant's common stock, no par value per share, outstanding.
+FORM 10-Q (Mark One) ☑ Quarterly report p ursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Fo r the quarterly period ended Decem ber 31, 2021 OR ☐ Transition report p oursuant to Section 13 of 15(d) of the Securities Exchange Act of 1934 F or the transition period from to Commission File Number: 000- 23329 arles & Colvar Exact name of registrant as specified in North Carolina (State or other jurisdiction of incorporation o r organization) 56-1928817 (I.R.S.
+Employer Identification No.) 170 Southport Drive Morrisville, North Carolina (Address of principal executive off ices) 27560 (Zip Code) Securities registered pursuant to Section 12(b) of the A Legistrant's telephone number, includir g area code) Title of each class Trading Symbol(s) Name of each exchange on which regis tered Common Stock, no par value per share CTHR The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter prequirements for the past 90 days: Yes No Indicate by check mark whether the registrant has sub Regulation S-T (§232.405 of this chapter) during the eriod that the registrant was required to mitted electronically every Interactive o file such reports), and (2) has been subject to suc Data File required to be submitted pursuant to Ru ch filing ale 405 of Yes No \square preceding 12 months (of for such short er period that the registrant was required to submi it such mes).
+Indicate by check mark whether the registrant is a largemerging growth company.
+See the definitions of "lar company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check mor revised financial accounting standards provided pu with any new Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of January 28, 2022, there were 30,639,689 shares of the registrant's common stock, no oar value per share, outstanding.